patrick-a-miller/CSCI1082final/README.md

   ![](https://github.com/patrick-a-miller/CSCI1082final/blob/master/UImkI.jpg)

 Additional step changes:
--Arranged class files into packages per their use: data objects used as part of the model, and calendar files that hold data pulled into the application.
+ 1) Arranged class files into packages per their use: data objects used as part of the model, and calendar files that hold data pulled into the application.
--calendar files load from formatted text files -calendar file objects also provide a sorted array of the object type associated with their data in the data objects package
+ 2) calendar files load from formatted text files
+ 3) calendar file objects also provide a sorted array of the object type associated with their data in the data objects package